FrozenMouseIV/DisgaeaRPG-Translator/README.md

 - Translated_Files: translated game file to be placed in the game folder
 - Updated_Files: Used to keep track of what files have been modified after a game update
 - Masters_Backup: Used to store a backup of the masters files
+- New_Entries: New lines being added to the files after an update.
+Use this to keep track of what's being added.
 - Dictionaries: Used to translate.
+- PatternDisctionaries: Used to translate based on regex.
+Don't mess with this one unless you know what you're doing

 ## FAQs